policy issues

 The U.S. Centers for Disease Control and Prevention have called antibiotic resistance “one of the most urgent threats” to public health.
 The threat of bacteria becoming resistant to the very drugs that are meant to destroy them is of serious concern to those within the medical and agricultural communities.
 That is why, for years, the agricultural community has been working hand-in-hand with veterinary and other medical experts in making significant changes to their practices and advocating for national and international policies that are rooted in science, so that neither group is barred from using necessary medical tools to treat and prevent disease in their human or animal patients.

 The Animal Drug Availability Act of 1996 allowed the Food and Drug Administration to require a veterinary feed directive (VFD) – which acts similarly to a prescription a person might receive from their doctor – to use antibiotics in feed.
 The process involves a veterinarian visiting their facility, examining their animals, deciding an antibiotic is needed and writing a VFD.
-Then, the rancher or farmer would submit the VFD to their local feed mill to obtain the requested medicated feed.
-The VFD provided permission to feed the medicated feed.
+Then, the rancher or farmer submits the VFD to their local feed mill to obtain the requested medicated feed.
+The VFD provides permission to feed the medicated feed.
+The FDA inspects animal food manufacturers annually to ensure they are handling antibiotics properly.

 The AFIA maintains that it is vitally important that farmers and ranchers have access to safe, approved antibiotics for the treatment and prevention of disease in the over 9.6 billion food-producing animals they raise in the United States annually.
 This is why the AFIA has worked with others throughout the agricultural and veterinary communities to urge the World Health Organization, which has called for ending the use of all antimicrobials in food-producing animals, to put science in the heart of its decision making.
 Withholding medical treatments to prevent animals from getting sick or treating those that are already ill is inhumane and goes against the veterinary medical code of practice.